pierrediedhiou/cybersecurity-journey/glossary.md

 Language)
 - **SPL** — Search Processing Language, the query language used in Splunk to search, filter, analyze and visualize log data
+- **SOAR** — Security Orchestration, Automation and Response, a platform that unifies all security tools used in a SOC into a single interface and automates repetitive incident response tasks through playbooks
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to